microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/aws/aws_terraform_al2/_index.md

 description: >
 ---

-## Onboard an AWS Amazon Linux 2 server with Azure Arc
+## Deploy an AWS Amazon Linux 2 server and connect it to Azure Arc using a Terraform plan

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an AWS Amazon Linux 2 virtual machine and connect it as an Azure Arc enabled server resource.